jonasshansen/delsimi/README.txt

 functions used by either class are available in utilities.py.

+I/O
+---
+The input and output are loaded and written to directories ''infiles'' and ''outfiles'', which should be located in the parent directory of this code.

 RUNNING
 -------
 The code is designed to be run on Ubuntu 16.04 with Python 3.5 using the